 Hi-Hog’s adjustable cattle loading chute is the only loading chute you need.
 The extra heavy duty loading ramp quickly adjusts for secure loading from stock trailers to cattle liners.

 The loading ramp is in two sections.
 The rear ramp is hinged in the middle of the chute.
 The rear ramp rests on the adjustment leg base plates which are raised during transport and lowered to ground level when chute is placed.

 The front ramp has 5 pre-set height adjustments in 8” increments beginning at approximately 16” up to 48”.
 These heights can vary, depending on the variable height adjustment of the Loading Chute support legs.

-The loading ramp floor is made from 1/8” checker plate with 1.25” square tubing traction bars mounted on 9” centers provide the recommended space of approximately 8” (Mayes, 1978).
+The loading ramp floor is made from 1/8” checker plate, with 1.25” square tubing traction bars mounted on 9” centers, providing the recommended space of approximately 8” (Mayes, 1978).
 The basic principle for all species is that the animal’s foot should fit easily between the cleats to provide good traction.
 If cleats are too far apart, the feet will slip.
 (Grandin, 2008)